RK0731/Deep-MARL-for-Dynamic-JSP/README.md

 Please consider citing our paper if you found it helpful ^-^

     @article{LIU2023106294,
-    title = {A deep multi-agent reinforcement learning approach to solve dynamic job shop scheduling problem}, journal = {Computers & Operations Research},
+    author = {Liu, Renke and Piplani, Rajesh and Toro, Carlos }, title = {A deep multi-agent reinforcement learning approach to solve dynamic job shop scheduling problem}, journal = {Computers & Operations Research},
     volume = {159},